dylantarre/better-lover/README.md

 # Better Lover

-A FastAPI service that formats tour dates from both text and images using OpenRouter's AI models, with an optional Discord bot interface.
+A FastAPI service that formats tour dates from both text and images using OpenRouter's AI models, with a Discord bot interface.

 ## Features

 - Text input: Format tour dates from text using GPT-4
 - Image input: Extract and format tour dates from images using Claude-3
 - Consistent output format: MM/DD City, ST @ Venue Name
-- Discord bot integration: Use the service directly from Discord
+- Discord bot: Tag the bot with text, images, or URLs

 ## Requirements